njligames/Mosaify/README.md

  - [Contributing](#contributing)

 ## About
 Could you write about 1-2 paragraphs describing the purpose of your project?

+Might use this for creating a tiled image: https://legacy.imagemagick.org/Usage/montage/

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing.